top of page

-I often work closely with Three Dragons, providing support to viability and housing demand studies.
-We had an interesting project over the summer assessing whether the policies within the draft Chippenham Neighbourhood Plan would be 'viable'.
+During 2023, I worked closely with Three Dragons, providing support to viability and housing demand studies.
+We had an interesting project that summer assessing whether the policies within the draft Chippenham Neighbourhood Plan would be 'viable'.

 Just to define the term 'viable' quickly, this is the money left over to pay for land once all policy costs, build costs and the developers (reasonable) profit were accounted for.
 Its known as 'Net Residual Value' (NRV).
 If the NRV is a minus figure, this means that there would be no money available to buy the land in the first place.
 The scheme would be 'unviable'.
 Not worth pursuing.